GIF creator: It's pronounced "JIF"

 Those short, animated loops that have captivated the Web for decades?
 They’re pronounced like a brand of peanut butter.

 Steve Wilhite created the Graphics Interchange Format, or GIF, while working for Compuserve in 1987.
-On Tuesday, he received a Webby Award for it and delivered his five-word acceptance speech (that's all the Webbys allow) by flashing a GIF on the big screens at the Cipriani Wall Street in New York.
+When he received a Webby Award in 2013 for it, and delivered his five-word acceptance speech (that’s all the Webbys allow), he flashed a GIF on the big screens at the Cipriani Wall Street in New York.

 And, in a flash, it all became clear: